Austroasiatic languages: Austroasiatic migrations and archaeogenetics

 Mitsuru Sakitani suggests that Haplogroup O1b1, which is common in Austroasiatic people and some other ethnic groups in southern China, and haplogroup O1b2, which is common in today's Japanese and Koreans, are the carriers of early rice agriculture from southern China.
 Another study suggests that the haplogroup O1b1 is the major Austroasiatic paternal lineage and O1b2 the "para-Austroasiatic" lineage of the Koreans and Yayoi people.

 The Austroasiatic migration route began earlier than the Austronesian expansion, but later migrations of Austronesians resulted in the assimilation of the pre-Austronesian Austroasiatic populations.

 A full genomic study by Lipson et al. (2018) identified a characteristic lineage that can be associated with the spread of Austroasiatic languages in Southeast Asia and that can be traced back to remains of Neolithic farmers from Mán Bạc (c.
 2000 BCE) in the Red River Delta in northern Vietnam, and to closely related Ban Chiang and Vat Komnou remains in Thailand and Cambodia respectively.
-This Austroasiatic lineage can be modeled as a sister group of the Austronesian peoples with significant admixture (ca. 30%) from a deeply diverging eastern Eurasian source (modeled by the authors as sharing some genetic drift with the Onge, a modern Andamanese hunter-gatherer group), and which is ancestral to modern Austroasiatic-speaking groups of Southeast Asia such as the Mlabri and the Nicobarese, and partially to the Austroasiatic Munda-speaking groups of South Asia (e.g. the Juang).
+This Austroasiatic lineage can be modeled as primarily a sister group of the Austronesian lineage with significant ancestry (ca. 30%) from a deeply diverging eastern Eurasian source (modeled by the authors as sharing some genetic drift with the Onge, a modern Andamanese hunter-gatherer group), and which is ancestral to modern Austroasiatic-speaking groups of Southeast Asia such as the Mlabri and the Nicobarese, and partially to the Austroasiatic Munda-speaking groups of South Asia (e.g. the Juang).
 Significant levels of Austroasiatic ancestry were also found in Austronesian-speaking groups of Sumatra, Java, and Borneo.
 (Note: Austroasiatic-related ancestry had been detected before also in other ethnic groups of the Sunda Islands (e.g. Javanese, Sundanese, and Manggarai).)

-Liu et al. (2020) models present Austroasiatic groups from Mainland Southeast Asia as an admixture of Hoabinhian hunter-gatherers and ancestral East Asians associated with the Neolithic farming expansion.
-Austroasiatic groups cluster with each other except for Kinh Vietnamese and Muong, who share more drift with Tai-Kadai and Hmong-Mien groups.
+Liu et al. (2020) models sampled Austroasiatic groups from Mainland Southeast Asia as descended from a lineage related to the ancestors of East Asian groups and a lineage related to the ancestors of Hoabinhian hunter-gatherers.
+Austroasiatic groups cluster with each other except for Kinh Vietnamese and Muong, who share more drift with Kra–Dai and Hmong–Mien groups.
 However, there is evidence of local Austroasiatic input in the Kinh Vietnamese genome.
-Austroasiatic groups from Southern China, such as the Wa and Blang in Yunnan, predominantly carry the same Mainland Southeast Asian Neolithic farmer ancestry but with additional geneflow from northern and southern East Asian lineages, indicating Tibeto-Burman and Kra-Dai influence respectively.
+Austroasiatic groups from Southern China, such as the Wa and Blang in Yunnan, predominantly carry the same Mainland Southeast Asian Neolithic farmer ancestry but with additional geneflow from northern and southern East Asian lineages, indicating Tibeto-Burman and Kra–Dai influence respectively.